apache/tooling-trusted-release/docs/conventions.md

 ## HTML

-### Use sentence case for headings
+### Use sentence case for headings, form labels, and submission buttons

-We write headings like "This is a heading", and not "This is a Heading" or "This Is A Heading".
+We write headings, form labels, and submission buttons in the form "This is some text", and not "This is Some Text" or "This Is Some Text".
 This follows the [Wikipedia style for headings](https://en.wikipedia.org/wiki/Wikipedia:Manual_of_Style#Section_headings).
-The same goes for button texts.

 ### Use Bootstrap classes for all style